EberlyODL/phys010sjv11/creating_waves.md

 Starting from

-1. wavelength $\lambda$ = (distance)/(oscillation): The wavelength is the distance traveled per oscillation or cycle.
+1. wavelength <lrn-math>\lambda</lrn-math> = (distance)/(oscillation): The wavelength is the distance traveled per oscillation or cycle.
 2. Frequency f = (Oscillation)/(time): The frequency is the number of oscillation you do per unit of time. (usually in Hz so per second).

 one gets:

 (Wavelength)(frequency) = (distance)/(time) = speed v

-or speed of wave $v = \lambda f$.
+or speed of wave <lrn-math>v = \lambda f</lrn-math>.
 There is a subtle point here that the speed v is determined by the medium.
 The speed is usually constant.
 The wavelength and frequency are the things that adjust themselves such that the product always equals v.

 [ciscode|rev=1|tool=elmsmedia|item=2102|entity_type=node|render=display_mode|display_mode=image]